Matlock, Derbyshire: History

 In 1849, the railway came to Matlock.
 Matlock railway station was opened on the Manchester, Buxton, Matlock and Midlands Junction Railway, later the Midland line between London and Manchester, until the section between Matlock and Buxton was closed in 1968 following the Beeching cuts.
 Network Rail has considered re-opening the line, with a study carried out by the county council; although it proved to be unfeasible in the short term, the track bed will be kept free of development as the study showed that the line could be economically viable from around 2025.
 The section from Wye Dale (about 3 mi east of Buxton) to Coombs viaduct, a point about a mile south-east of Bakewell, has now become the Monsal Trail, an 8.5 mi walking and cycle trail.

 Heritage

 Peak Rail, a preserved railway, runs steam trains on a section of the closed line between Matlock, Darley Dale and Rowsley.
 Previously it used its own station, Matlock Riverside, a short distance to the north of the mainline station; however, from 2011, both Peak Rail and trains on the Derwent Valley Line share the same station.

 Buses

-The town is well served by bus routes, operated by High Peak Buses and Stagecoach Yorkshire.
+The town is well served by bus routes, operated by Trent Barton and Stagecoach Yorkshire.